MSN CYPC Team

 He was previously Vice President and Council member of the Royal College of Surgeons of Edinburgh, and is co-convener of the colleges’ Safer Operative Surgery Course and Non Technical Skills (NOTSS) Master Classes.

 As past chairman of the Intercollegiate Specialty Examination Board in Paediatric Surgery and member of Specialist Advisory Committees in General Surgery and Paediatric Surgery, his major interests are in surgical education, research into human factors related to surgical performance, and service configuration for children's specialist care.
-Currently, he is a trustee of the Archie Foundation in Aberdeen and co-chairman of the Managed Service Network for Children and Young People with Cancer in Scotland.
+He is a trustee of the Archie Foundation in Aberdeen.

 Professor W. Hamish B. Wallace